mathead/pycrypt/docs/getting_started.rst

 Pycrypt was developed on Python 2.7.5, but should work fine on previous versions.

-For graphic capabilities NumPy and pyplot are required.
+For graphical capabilities, NumPy and pyplot are required.
 You can get these modules with pip:

 .. code-block:: bash